Santana HR in 8th, Indians send Mariners to 6th loss in row

 Mariners starter Mike Leake allowed three runs in six innings.
 Seattle is 5-15 since starting the season with a 13-2 record.

-Both teams scored in the second.
-Encarnacion hit a leadoff homer and Jake Bauers‘ RBI single tied the game.

-Encarnacion played the last two seasons with Cleveland before being dealt to Seattle in a three-team trade that included Tampa Bay.
-The Indians acquired Santana, who was traded from Philadephia to Seattle earlier in the offseason.
+Encarnacion played the last two seasons with Cleveland before being dealt to Seattle in the Santana trade.

-Lindor’s leadoff homer in the third gave Cleveland the lead.
-Vogelbach led off the fourth with a home run.

-Roberto Perez‘s RBI single put Cleveland ahead in the fourth, but Moore, who played third base in place of the injured Ryon Healy, homered with two outs in the fifth.
+“We did what we do,” Servais said.
+“We hit some home runs.
+Unfortunately they were solo homers.”

+Lindor hit a solo homer in the third, Jake Bauers and Roberto Perez also had RBIs for Cleveland.

 TRAINER’S ROOM